Product Labelling / Packaging Translation & Compliance

 • Other country-specific labelling elements, such as religious requirements / certification adhere.

-At this stage of the product translation process, the legal team will return their report and you can analyse their advice for use and adjust product packaging and other information accordingly.
+At this stage of the process, the Compliance Partner will return their report, usually managed by compliance expert/s in the market/s in which you intend to sell - to ensure that your source content is correct before you start.
+You can analyse their advice for use and adjust product packaging and other information accordingly.
 Please note that this product translation process can be carried out for stickering as well as full label / packaging artwork to aid your business in creating effective packaging for every product.

-As part of our product translation services, we pride ourselves on working closely with each of our clients to deliver translations in a format that works with their operating systems.
+• As part of our product translation services, we pride ourselves on working closely with each of our clients to deliver translations in a format that works with their operating systems.
 We not only discuss this with you, but we will also ensure we know the best way to transfer files as well as the target format that you would like us to work in.
 More commonly with product translation, the final translations are delivered to you in easily understandable multilingual columns / a spreadsheet, or we can provide implementation as below to ensure you can place this on your product packaging as quickly as possible.

-• Multilingual Typesetting
+Multilingual Typesetting

 This includes:

-1. Typesetting the translations into the artwork (InDesign, Illustrator, etc.), by either over-typing the existing English, or typesetting the translations into allocated space/s.
+• Typesetting the translations into the artwork (InDesign, Illustrator, etc.), by either over-typing the existing English, or typesetting the translations into allocated space/s.

-2. Check that the translations have been typeset correctly: no missing characters, diacritics check, line flow, correct text structure, etc. to ensure that it is readable and fits within the allotted space in the character design.
+• Check that the translations have been typeset correctly: no missing characters, diacritics check, line flow, correct text structure, etc. to ensure that it is readable and fits within the allotted space in the character design.

-3. Localisation / cultural checks are included as part of our product translation services to ensure product translation is completely natural.
+• Localisation / cultural checks are included as part of our product translation services to ensure product translation is completely natural.

-4. In-context proofread.
+• In-context proofread.

-We can provide script languages 'outlined' for your typesetters.
+• We can provide script languages outlined for your typesetters.

 OR Artwork Review

 Alternatively, Talking Heads can carry out a native-speaker review after you / your designers have typeset the translations.
-We understand how important the translation process is when generating a product to sell on an international market.
-This is why we provide a hands-on approach for our clients using our product translation services,

 This native-speaker review includes:

-3. In-context proofread.
+• In-context proofread.

+This assesses both the translated wording on the packaging, and also visual compliance (e.g. colours, use of certain logos, pictogram, etc).
+This check is done against the local market laws.
 This will preferably be carried out 'in-country'; by a compliance expert in the country in which you intend to sell.

-Example Translations for Product BRANDS
+RELATED Translations for Product BRANDS

 • Toys (European Toy Safety regulations (EN71) / Toys (Safety) Regulations 20112 under the Consumer Protection Act 1987.